lmoreau21/Hue-Hunt-CSC-2463/README.md

 ## Final Integration Project for LSU CSC 2463

 ### Project Description
 Hue Hunt is a game where you have to navigate your character to the correct tile as fast as possible.
 It is an endless game comprised of a randomly generated map every single round.
 There is also 3 modes: easy, medium, and hard.
 You can also change your sprite using a drop down list.
+The game has a start screen, in-game screen, and a game over screen.
+There is a main menu and in-game background noise as well as footsteps, game over, and new round nosie.

 #### Tech Stack
 * JavaScript (P5.js & Tone.js)